freenas/freenas-docs/userguide/network.rst

 shows which interfaces are manually configured and allows adding or editing a manually configured interface.

-.. note:: Typically, the interface used to access the %brand% administrative GUI is configured by DHCP and not displayed in the :guilabel:`Interfaces` list.
-The GUI will prompt to add this interface before adding another interface.
-This is to prevent losing connection to the administrative GUI when creating other interfaces or a :ref:`link aggregation <Creating a Link Aggregation>` that does *not* include the NIC used to access the administrative GUI.
+.. note:: When adding the first network interface, a prompt warns that\
+          the interface used for the administrative web page should\
+          be configured to avoid losing the connection.

 :numref:`Figure %s <add_net_interface_fig>`